theslainsays/data.Montoya/Readme.txt

 NOTE -

 This is the first time I have ever posted instructions on how to run code.
 If any problems arise, please, let me know!
+I have uploaded a picture of the resulting graph (data.Montoya graph.png) if you simply want to see the results

-# FINAL THOUGHTS (reposted)
+# FINAL THOUGHTS (reposted from exercise1.py)

 # - Findings